horseyhorsey/PinGod.VP.Examples/doc/Export Game (Final steps).md

 ### Pre Export Checklist - Visual Pinball
 ---

-- Script change to `Debug=False`
+- VP Script change to `Debug=False`
-- Script change path to `./GameExecutable` - If game is packaged with table in the same directory the player only has to run the game in Visual Pinball
+- VP Script change path to `./GameExecutable` - If game is packaged with table in the same directory the player only has to run the game in Visual Pinball

 *Helps to have a copy of the release table in the export path to test exports and keeping your debug table*

 ## Export on Command line
 ---

-- Running `godot --export "Windows Desktop"` will export the game to the `Exported` folder.
-- There's also a `.bat` in the project runs the command above
+Use the bat files export for steps.
+You only need to build the full export once.
+The executable will always be the same size, but the pack will be different.

+Executable can be packed using UPX - Ultimate Packer for eXecutables.
+40mb > 10mb.
+Download and add UPX to your environment, the bat file will pack executables in the Exported directory.

+### _build_export_full.bat
+---

+Will build the exe and pack for the game.

+### _build_export_pck.bat
+---

+Will build the pack part of your game.
+If you already have an exported executable you can just run this for updated version being faster.

+### _build_upx_shrink_executable.bat
+---

+Shrinks Godots exported executable.
+Will only need to be done after the first full export, see above

 ## Changing Windows Icons